Pronunciation of 'Lycopersicon'

 English (United States)

-A genus of plants in the nightshade family, commonly associated with tomatoes.
+A genus of plants in the nightshade family, including tomatoes.

 Ελληνικά (Greek)

-Derived from Greek words 'lyco' (wolf) and 'persicon' (peach), symbolizing 'wolf peach'.
+Derived from Greek words 'lyco-' (wolf) and 'persicon' (peach), historically used to describe tomatoes.